sisaku-security/sisakulint.github.io/content/docs/legal/terms.md

 ## License

-sisakulint-agent is open source software released under the ISC License.
-The source code is available at [https://github.com/sisaku-security/sisakulint-agent](https://github.com/sisaku-security/sisakulint-agent).
+sisakulint is open source.
+See the [LICENSE file](https://github.com/ultra-supara/sisakulint/blob/main/LICENSE) for details.

 ## Use of Service